GSecAwareness/ComputerBuild/README.md

 ## Table of Contents
 - Introduction
 - Components Required
-- Initial Setup of the Work Space and Case
+- Initial Setup of the Workspace and Case
 - Prepare the Motherboard
 - Step 4: Install the Motherboard
 - [Step 5: Install the Power Supply](#step-5-install-the-power-supply)